 Food preference: Sugar and protein

 Recommended control products: Nest can be treated with granular ant baits.
-In areas where they may be causing a problem with pavers use an insecticide granule / sand.
+In areas where they may be causing a problem with pavers use an insecticide spray or granule / sand.

 Green headed ant